leangjia/blender_docs/trunk/blender_docs/manual/physics/cloth/settings/cache.rst

    :Panel:     :menuselection:`Physics --> Cloth Cache`

+After you have set up the deflection mesh for the frame range you intend to run the simulation (including animating that mesh *via* armatures), you can now tell the cloth simulation to compute (and avoid) collisions.
+Select the cloth object and in the *Object* tab, *Physics* tab, set the *Start* and *End* settings for the simulation frames you wish to compute, and click the *Bake* button.

 Cache settings for cloth are the same as with other dynamic systems.
 See :doc:`Particle Cache </physics/particles/emitter/cache>` for details.